English GP Econs

 Priya was a diligent student who worked hard but couldn't seem to break past the C grade barrier.
 She understood the content but struggled to express her ideas with the sophistication that A-grade answers require.
 Her oral communication scores were also pulling her down.

 At A-Worthy, Priya's tutor identified that her main challenge was analytical depth.
 She would describe what a passage said but rarely explored why the author made specific choices.
-The CASE Method taught her to evaluate language, tone, and rhetorical strategies — skills that transformed both her written and oral responses.
+The SHARP Method taught her to evaluate language, tone, and rhetorical strategies — skills that transformed both her written and oral responses.

 The breakthrough came in month three when Priya scored her first A for a timed essay.
 From there, her confidence snowballed.
 She began volunteering for oral practice sessions, and her spoken English improved dramatically.
 By the O-Level exam, Priya achieved an A1 — the top grade — a result that surprised even her school teachers.